padix-key/kmer-article/article.typ

 Specifically, in case that the sequence is represented as ASCII text
 #footnote[This is true for almost every sequence type encountered in biology.]
-mapping a sequence $S$ to sequence code can be implemented using fast array access as described in @figure_encode.
+mapping a sequence $S$ to sequence code can be implemented using fast array access as described in
+@figure_encode, in contrast to employing a slower associative array
+#footnote[This container type is also termed _map_ or _dictionary_ depending on the programming
+language.].

 #figure(
   algo(